OldAntelopes/Antiquated-Engine/ATMFormat.md

 The ATM format is a binary data format for model and related data designed for use in The Game.
-All ATM files start with a standard header (ATM_FILE_HEADER) followed by a variable number of 'chunks' Each chunk beings with a chunk header (ATM_CHUNK_HEADER) followed by binary data relevant to that chunk.
+All ATM files start with a standard header (ATM_FILE_HEADER) followed by a variable number of 'chunks' Each chunk begins with a chunk header (ATM_CHUNK_HEADER) followed by binary data relevant to that chunk.

 ATM files can contain other ATMs inside themselves.
 Subsequent ATMs are separated by a chunk with a 0xFF chunk code.
 (e.g. A vehicle ATM may have an ATM for its chassis, followed an ATM for a wheel.
 The chassis ATM can reference the wheel atm and the renderer will know to attach the wheel at a certain point).